FILLING OUT A PASSPORT APPLICATION FORM

 To fill in this section, simply put a cross next to the relevant option.
 Each option has boxes for ‘adult’ or ‘child’ passport, so be sure to make that distinction as well.
 Be careful not to mark any of the other boxes – do not cross them out or ‘void’ them.
 Fill in your relevant option only.

-This section also includes boxes for people with visual disabilities, as well as for citizens requesting a 48-page passport or requesting that their documents be sent to them by express delivery.
+This section also includes boxes for people with visual disabilities.
+And if you are requesting a 50-page passport.
+Or requesting to receive their documents by express delivery.
 Only fill in these boxes if either of these situations applies to you.

 Please note that going forward this form should be filled out in black ink only.